kachraz/practiceURS3-3/README.md

 # URS3Prac

-> Redoing - Note this directory has work from [here](https://github.com/kachraz/practiceURS3-1), made a copy to make changes , to remember what you did before
+> Redoing - Note this directory has work from [here](https://github.com/kachraz/practiceURS3-1), made a copy to make changes , to remember what you did before.
+> This is the 3rd copy of above for minir changes

 # Notes